Career Center Services and Events

 What events with employers are occurring this semester?

-I have a quick question, can I just email a career coach during the summer?
+I have a quick question, can I just email a career coach this semester?

 Sure!
 If you have met with a career educator before, and want to follow up about a quick question, feel free to email them directly.
-If you haven’t met with a career educator before, please email firstname.lastname@example.org with your question and we will route you to an educator.
+If you haven’t met with a career educator before, please email us or click “chat with us” on our website during business hours and we will route you to an advisor.
 Keep in mind, however, that many topics (career exploration, job and internship searches, interviewing) often require a discussion.
 We recommend utilizing drop-ins and appointments for these types of questions.

 Are there any campus jobs currently available or that I can do remotely?